 10. Encourage Your Team to Come Up with Their Own Ideas

-In order to teach your team to be great leaders, you must push them to come up with their own ideas, like businessman Theo Paphitis, who frequently appears on Dragons’ Den).
+In order to teach them to be great leaders, you must encourage your team to come up with their own ideas, like businessman Theo Paphitis, who frequently appears on Dragons’ Den).
 Paphitis surrounds himself with creative staff that can think outside of the box and offer him alternative suggestions – ones that he may not have already thought of.

 11. Be Persuasive